 Under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments of 2008, a person is considered to have a disability if (1) they have a physical or mental impairment that substantially limits one or more major life activities (such as hearing, seeing, speaking, breathing, performing manual tasks, walking, caring for oneself, learning, or concentrating); (2) they have a record of having such an impairment; or (3) they are regarded as having such an impairment.

-Student Disability Services and the Office of Institutional Equity serves as central points of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services.
+Student Disability Services has Grievance Procedures for Students with Disabilities that can be used to appeal accommodation decisions, report concerns, and file formal grievances.
+Both SDS and the Office of Institutional Equity both serve as central points of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services.
 In addition, SDS can provide training, consultation, and information regarding disability issues.

 The Offices of Human Resources and/or University Departments assumes the coordination of services and accommodations for employees.